drivechain-project/docs/bip2-blind-merged-mining.md

 ##### Immediate Expiration ("Fill-or-Kill")

 We would like to make special guarantees to the counterparties of this transaction.
-Specifically, instead of Simon's "payments" to Mary, we prefer that Simon gives Mary an "offer" to either accept or decline.
+Specifically, instead of Simon making a "payment" to Mary, we prefer that Simon give Mary an "offer" (which she can either accept or decline).

 Crucially, we want Simon to safely make many offers to several different Mary's, in realtime (ie, quickly and off-chain).
-If Simon's offers will *immediately expire*, then Simon will feel comfortable making offers all day long.
-This fact means that the Marys collectively gain access to a large set of offers.
+However, we ultimately want only one offer to be accepted, at most.
+In other words, we want Simon's offers to *immediately expire*.
+If only one offer can become a bona fide transaction, then Simon will feel comfortable making offers all day long.
+Because all of the Simons are making many offers, the Marys collectively gain access to a large set of offers to choose from.

 ##### Forward Progress (The Need for a "Ratchet")